Jack41784090/DiscordBot_v4/README.md

 #### Traversal

-After entering the command ";go \[specified location]", the bot will send an embedded Discord text message that allows the user to go in any directions in the randomly-generated dungeon (Dungeons are randomly generated with code in class "Dungeon", static function named "Generate").
+After entering the command ";go \[specified location]", the bot will send an embedded Discord text message that allows the user to go in any directions in the randomly-generated dungeon (`Dungeon.Generate` [static]).
 When traversing the dungeon, the player and their party could possibly encounter enemies and trigger a battle.

 #### Using Items